jhpyle/docassemble/_docs/docker.md

   `RABBITMQ`.
 See the [`rabbitmq`] configuration directive.
 * <a name="DACELERYWORKERS"></a>`DACELERYWORKERS`: By default, the
-  number of Celery workers is based on the number of CPUs on the machine.
+  number of Celery workers is based on the number of CPUs on the machine and its total memory.
 If you want to set a different value, set `DACELERYWORKERS` to integer greater than or equal to 1.
 See the [`celery processes`] configuration directive.
+* <a name="DAMAXCELERYWORKERS"></a>`DACELERYWORKERS`: By default, the
+  number of Celery workers scales with the number of CPUs on the machine (one process per CPU reported by `nproc`) and is limited by the total memory (one process for every 2GB).
+If you want the number of Celery workers to scale based on the number of CPUs but the memory-based limit is to restrictive, you can set `DAMAXCELERYWORKERS` to integer greater than or equal to 1.
+See the [`max celery processes`] configuration directive.
 * <a name="SERVERADMIN"></a>`SERVERADMIN`: If your **docassemble** web server generates an error, the error message will contain an e-mail address that the user can contact for help.
 This e-mail address